-MOTION: Michael Bottcher moved, seconded by Lois Connolly, to delegate authority to the of the Council, the Chairperson (or in absence of the Chairperson, the highest-ranking officer or longest serving council member in that succession) has the ability to delegate signature authority for purposes of facilitating the completion of assignments during or between meetings.
-The members of the Council hereby delegate to the Executive Director or DPD Division Administrator, the authority to sign on behalf of a council member as necessary.
-Motion carried unanimously.
+MOTION: Michael Bottcher moved, seconded by Jeffrey Lee, in order to carry out duties of the Council, the Chairperson (or in absence of the Chairperson, the highest-ranking officer or longest serving council member in that succession) has the ability to delegate signature authority for purposes of facilitating the completion of assignments during or between meetings.
+The members of the Council hereby delegate to the Executive Director, Legal Counsel or DPD Division Administrator, the authority to sign on behalf of a council member as necessary.